bkomuves/plonky2-verifier/README.md

 estimating verifier costs, helping the design of recursive circuits, generating Plonky2 verifier circuits for other proof systems, etc)

-Note: It's deliberately no a goal for this verifier to be efficient; instead we try to focus on simplicity.
+Note: It's deliberately not a goal for this verifier to be efficient; instead we try to focus on simplicity.